mondalsandy02/Bellancino/README.md

-# Recipe Provider Web Application with Advanced AI Features
+# introducing Blacino personal cooking assistant with Advanced AI Features

- **Recipe Provider Web Application**, Introducing Blacino – the smart recipe provider that transforms your cooking experience.
+  Introducing Blacino – the smart recipe provider that transforms your cooking experience.
 Powered by cutting-edge AI, Blacino offers personalized recipe recommendations, ingredient recognition, and intelligent tagging.
 Using advanced models like LangChain, TensorFlow, PyTorch, and YOLOv5, it processes real-time images and live video to identify ingredients and suggest recipes based on your preferences.
 With Blacino, cooking becomes simpler, smarter, and more enjoyable.

 *Developed by Sandip.*